amq/firefox-debloat/readme.md

 #### WebRTC

-Leaks real IP when using VPN/TOR.
+Leaks the real IP when using VPN/TOR.
 [Description and demo](https://github.com/diafygi/webrtc-ips)
 ```
 media.peerconnection.enabled
 ```